Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 ### Busy

-The destination number was busy.
+The destination is on the line with another caller.

 Field | Example | Description
  -- | -- | --